 Next Event after the Messiah's Coming

-The second argument supporting our date for the Transfiguration shows that it is exactly correct.
-It follows from discovery that the oracle of Daniel 9 looks beyond the Transfiguration to yet another event.
+The first validation of our date for the Transfiguration follows from discovery that the oracle of Daniel 9 looks beyond the Transfiguration to yet another event.

 25 . . .
 The street shall be built again, and the wall, even in troublous times.